hashicorp/terraform-website/content/source/docs/cloud/run/ui.html.md

 ## Speculative Plans During Development

-You can also run speculative plans on demand before making a pull request, using the remote backend and the `terraform plan` command.
+You can also use the CLI to run speculative plans on demand before making a pull request.
 For more information, see [the CLI-driven run workflow](./cli.html).